-- Emergency evacuation drills should be conducted at least once a year for all workers from all shifts (including night shifts) in all areas of the company (including dormitory, cafeteria, warehouse, office, and production facility, research and development laboratory).
+- Emergency evacuation drills should be conducted at least once a year or as required by local law, whichever is more stringent for all workers from all shifts (including night shifts) in all areas of the company (including dormitory, cafeteria, warehouse, office, and production facility, research and development laboratory).
 And one of these must be done at night (or when the outdoors are dark).
 (Emergency evacuation drills do not have to be carried out at the same time in all areas, but rather can be carried out in stages.
 In addition, night time is especially dangerous for fire, so if you have a night shift, training is necessary.) - After conducting emergency evacuation drills, the company should assess whether the drills were effective, including the duration of the training, the time of the escape of the building, other shortcomings, and the number of participants.
 All training results should be documented with corrective action plans.
 (Documents for the past three years must be available for review)